In America's birthplace, pope gives pep talk to immigrants

 The pope spoke from the lectern used by President Abraham Lincoln for his famed 1863 Gettysburg Address after the bloodiest battle of the U.S. Civil War that declared that "government of the people, by the people, for the people, shall not perish from the Earth."

-In unscripted remarks on a separate subject, the pope also said globalization is good if it does not destroy the riches and distinctiveness of peoples.
-He said real globalization must respect different cultures equally.
+In unscripted remarks on a separate subject, the pope also said localization is good if it does not destroy the riches and distinctiveness of peoples.
+He said real localization must respect different cultures equally.

 RELIGIOUS FREEDOM